awjudd/RepData_PeerAssessment1/PA1_template.md

 The updated median number of steps per day was: **10,766.19**.

+After imputing, both the mean and median are now identical.

 After imputing the mean value has changed by **0.000%** and the median value has changed by **-0.011%**.

 ## Are there differences in activity patterns between weekdays and weekends?